 ^{14.} Swinburn et al. (2013).
-Some state government programs have been successful at reducing population weight in regions, for example: Healthy Together Victoria (a systems approach to intervention) and Make Healthy Normal (a NSW government on individual responsibility, physical activity and voluntary food policies (e.g. voluntary food labelling), rather than fiscal policies (such as taxes) or regulation.15
+Some state government programs have been successful at reducing population weight in regions, for example: Healthy Together Victoria (a systems approach to intervention) and Make Healthy Normal (a NSW government on individual responsibility, physical activity and voluntary food policies (e.g. voluntary food labelling), rather than fiscal policies (such as taxes) or regulation.15 program aimed at changing behaviour) and Good for Kids (a NSW program to promote healthy eating and physical activity).
+Other programs include: Towards Zero Growth: Healthy Weight Action Plan (in the ACT); LiveLighter (healthy eating campaign in Victoria and Western Australia).

-Public health experts are critical of successive prevention policies for the focus on soft interventions and personal responsibility.16 Some blame the food industry's involvement in policy development.17 Experts also argue that governments have not committed enough money to obesity interventions and prevention policies.18
+Public health experts are critical of successive prevention policies for the focus on soft interventions and personal responsibility.
+16 Some blame the food industry's involvement in policy development.
+17 Experts also argue that governments have not committed enough money to obesity interventions and prevention policies.
+18

-The WHO's target is to first halt the rise in obesity and then reduce the prevalence to 2010 levels (it is estimated that the obesity prevalence rate in Australia in 2010 was 26 per cent).19 If Australia were to reverse the trend and return to 2010 levels from the current rate of 28 per cent, there would be 1.6 million fewer Australians with obesity in 2025.20
+The WHO's target is to first halt the rise in obesity and then reduce the prevalence to 2010 levels (it is estimated that the obesity prevalence rate in Australia in 2010 was 26 per cent).
+19 If Australia were to reverse the trend and return to 2010 levels from the current rate of 28 per cent, there would be 1.6 million fewer Australians with obesity in 2025.
+20